 How to engage

-SRIG is now into its second iteration of the implementation group (2022-23) as listed below.
+SRIG is now into its third iteration of the implementation group (2024+) as listed below.
 The group are entering their second year of the term, and would encourage any of our members to feedback on how the cycles operate, our purpose and the process.
 Any questions can be directed to BUCS Head of Competitions and Performance Andy Gilvary.

 FULL NAME INSTITUTION